Riddle of Spiky Bridge

 The bridge was made from field stones laid without mortar or cement and the parapet features field stones laid vertically, giving the bridge a spiky appearance.

-The bridge is 7.5 km south of Swansea on Tasmania's east coast, on the western side of the highway opposite the beaches of Great Oyster Bay.
+The bridge is 7.5 kilometres south of Swansea on Tasmania's east coast, on the western side of the highway opposite the beaches of Great Oyster Bay.
 Across the bay are stunning views to the mountains of Freycinet National Park.

 Previous tip | Next tip